 Dominick’s is brought to you by the same Mastro family whose steakhouses glitter and sparkle across the Scottsdale area.
 They are even mentioned twice on this list!
 What makes this spot special is the open-air rooftop seating area that overlooks Scottsdale Quarter and features a rooftop pool.

 No, they don’t allow swimming here but it definitely adds an upscale touch to accompany the views of the Arizona sky.
 Extra points if you get a table at sunset.
 Go big with the “45-Day Dry Aged Bone-in Ribeye,” “Alaskan King Crab and Shrimp Mac and Cheese” and Brussel sprouts.

 You can always sub the Brussels with a Dominick’s caesar salad that uniquely boasts a warm poached egg.
 Couple your meal with a bottle from their excellently curated wine list and you’ve got a date night to remember.

 There is a dress code, which doesn’t permit athletic wear, graphic t-shirts, baseball caps, or exposed undergarments, just for you to keep in mind when marking your calendar for a visit.

 17797 N Scottsdale Rd

 So, I do have to keep this list short.
-But, some other honorable mentions for amazing and extremely curated fine-dining experiences that I just have to mention are:
+But, I definitely had to include some honorable mentions:

-Any of these choices are wonderful options to impress a date or family member coming from out of town or even for a luxurious night out with your friends.
-All of which can be an excuse to celebrate life and treat yourself a little.
+Any of these choices are wonderful options to impress a date, family member coming from out of town, or even for a luxurious night out with your friends, all of which can be an excuse to celebrate life and treat yourself a little.